 Be Careful In Hot Sun or Cold Weather

-Although hair can tolerate environmental stressors if it is supplied with sufficient keratin, consistent exposure to extreme stressors can damage the bonding between the keratin strings, which are majorly responsible for maintaining the shape of every hair.
+Although hair can tolerate environmental stressors if it is supplied with sufficient keratin, consistent exposure to them at extreme levels can damage the bonding between the keratin strings, which are majorly responsible for maintaining the shape of every hair.
 Once the long strings of keratin get damaged and broken, keratin loses its non water-soluble property and it’s washed away.
 Because of this reason, many hair care products contain keratin as a potent ingredient to prevent keratin deficiency within the hair follicles.

 What Can You Eat To Get More Keratin?